 We’ve found that one of the biggest grey areas for many self-builders is budgeting for foundations.
 Which is why we usually advise a ground investigation that includes a soil survey.
 From the results of this survey, a foundation can be engineer designed to your site.
 Moreover, most warranty providers will insist on an engineer designed foundation.

 Is a soil survey necessary?

-To budget for foundations for a self build it is important, to avoid any potential surprises.
-A soil survey could cost anything from £1,500-£3,000, which can be money well spent to avoid the unforeseen later on.
+To budget for foundations for a self build it is important to avoid any potential surprises.
+Investing in a soil survey is normally money well spent and will help to avoid the unforeseen later on.